 Since retiring from full time racing in 2017, Mim has re-directed her passion and knowledge for the sport into her coaching.
 With her heart in long course racing, it shines through her coaching into the results of her athletes.
-Mim will be travelling to Kona this year with 4 of her Team 360 Performance athletes while working with others who prepare for the 70.3 IRONMAN World Championship.
+In just two years of coaching, Mim has achieved 5 Kona qualifiers amongst her athletes.
 Her enthusiasm is infectious and coaching knowledge will prepare anyone to perform at their best.

 For your fellow team mates, for your competitors, for the volunteers, for the officials, for your coach.
 When you are training and racing, you are representing yourself as an athlete, as a human being, and as a Team 360 Performance member.
 All Team 360 athletes are to show respect for others.
 Poor sportsmanship, or disrespecting others in the sport will not be tolerated.

 Team 360 athletes are high achievers, it comes with the territory.
 As high achievers, it is important to be humble in successes.
 And on the flip side of that, not every race will be your best - and it's being gracious in defeat that says a lot about an athlete and who they are as a person.
 Together, we must accept full responsibility for your successes and your failures, and be accepting of whichever way it goes.